 The IT specialists evaluated a whole range of different solutions — from management platforms to Managed Kubernetes Services.
 In particular, they checked whether these could meet all of the company’s requirements.

 In addition to professional enterprise support, Gothaer placed particular emphasis on high security, simple integration and efficient management.
 It also wanted authentication and access management to be possible via LDAP groups, so that Gothaer Systems could directly connect into the existing build pipeline.
 It also needed automated installation procedures and easy integration with storage resources.

-“In the end, the overall package from SUSE Rancher was able to best meet our requirements,” summarizes Rother.
+“In the end, the overall package from Rancher Prime was able to best meet our requirements,” summarizes Rother.
 “We were particularly impressed by its efficient multi-cluster management and its integration with all certified Kubernetes distributions and public cloud offerings.
 We also liked the fact that the solution is based 100% on open source technology.”

 Benefits of the new platform